 Within this approach, the currency risk of the investment currencies (except for the Reference Currency) versus the alternate currency will not be hedged or will only be partially hedged.
-Investors are made aware that currency hedging is never perfect, it aims to reduce the effects of currency movements on a share class but it cannot eliminate them entirely.
-The foreign exchange transactions in relation to Share-Class Hedging will be executed by UBS Asset Management Switzerland AG., an affiliate of UBS Group, acting in its capacity as FX hedging agent for the purpose of FX hedging activities including determination of the appropriate hedging positions and placement of FX trades (the "FX Hedging Agent").
+Investors are made aware that currency hedging is never perfect - it aims to reduce the effects of currency movements on a share class but it cannot eliminate them entirely.

+The foreign exchange transactions in relation to Share-Class Hedging will be executed by UBS Asset Management Switzerland AG, an affiliate of UBS Group, acting in its capacity as FX hedging agent for the purpose of FX hedging activities including determination of the appropriate hedging positions and placement of FX trades (the "FX Hedging Agent").
+There is an additional cost to Hedged Share Classes as set out in section 9.
+Expenses and Taxes Chapter ii Expenses.